To Have and to Hold (Johnston novel): Adaptations

 The book has been twice adapted to the screen.
-The first version was a silent film released in 1916 by Jesse L. Lasky’s Famous Players-Lasky company, was directed by George Melford and starred Wallace Reid and Mae Murray.
+The first version was a silent film released in 1916 by Jesse L. Lasky’s Famous Players–Lasky company, was directed by George Melford and starred Wallace Reid and Mae Murray.
 The second version was released in 1922, also by Lasky, and starring Bert Lytell and Betty Compson.
-A third screen adaptation is in the works, scheduled to shoot in the fall of 2011.
+A third screen adaptation was released in 2014.